 Redeveloping the Stephenson Building sustainably

-The Stephenson Building was designed in the 1940s.
-It has been a great servant to colleagues and students.
+The Stephenson Building was designed in the 1940s and has served our colleagues and students well over the years.
 But it's time for an upgrade.

 The redevelopment will create a facility for the 21st century and beyond.
 The works will enhance the student experience, be home to world-class research, and support many collaborations with the industry.